Oaklight/mango/docs/leaderboard.md

 ## Submission

 We welcome new submissions to our MANGO benchmark.
-To submit a new result, please email [dingpeng@uchicago.edu](mailto:dingpeng@uchicago.edu) with the paper of your method.
+To submit a new result, please email `[dingpeng]@@uchicago.edu` with the paper of your method.
 We will then update the leaderboard and link your paper accordingly.

 ## 🏆 Benchmark 🏆